rickert-lab/blaupause/README.md

 # blaupause 🗂️

-_blaupause_ is a minimalistic tool to copy a directory.
+_blaupause_ is a minimalistic tool to copy a single directory.

 <img src="./assets/gui.png" alt="GUI with macOS" width="566">